SkipPharaoh/PersonalWebsite/src/content/work/ML-Basketball.md

 ---
 title: Machine Learning Basketball
-publishDate: 2019-12-01 00:00:00
+publishDate: 2022-05-01 00:00:00
 img: /assets/stock-1.jpg
-img_alt: A bright pink sheet of paper used to wrap flowers curves in front of rich blue background
+img_alt: A group of basketball players attempting to score
 description: |
   This is the final assignment for the IBM Data Science Professional Certificate Machine Learning Module.
 tags: